LLNL/sundials/doc/shared/sunnonlinsol/SUNNonlinSol_API.rst

       * A :c:type:`SUNErrCode`

-.. c:function:: int SUNNonlinSolGetCurIter(SUNNonlinearSolver NLS, int *iter)
+.. c:function:: SUNErrCode SUNNonlinSolGetCurIter(SUNNonlinearSolver NLS, int *iter)

    This function returns the iteration index of the current nonlinear solve.
 This function is *required* when using SUNDIALS